fullcomplement/lincoln_computer_science/apcsp_unit5_summary.md

 written into the algorithms or biases in the data used by the innovation.
 Programmers should take action to reduce bias in algorithms used for computing innovations as a way of combating existing human biases.
 Biases can be embedded at all levels of software development.
-Computing innovations can refelct existing human biases because of biases written into the algorithms or biases in the data used by the innovation.
+Computing innovations can reflect existing human biases because of biases written into the algorithms or biases in the data used by the innovation.